 Table of Contents

-arrives from New Zealand, Hudson works at various joinery works in and
+with family arrives from New Zealand, Hudson works at various joinery

 In the 1860s Ritchie moved to George Street, Parramatta.
 In 1876 he contracted to supply the government with 150 railway trucks worth £70 each and next year successfully tendered for the construction of first-class carriages.
 In 1879 he opened a branch works at Wickham near Newcastle.
 By June 1880 Ritchie employed sixty men and was one of the biggest contractors for government rolling stock: his works could make 200-300 railway wagons a year and produced 300 ploughs and a wide variety of general engineering and smithing annually.
 Ritchie's valuable railway contracts continued and in 1883 he merged with Hudson Bros, becoming managing director of their Clyde works.
 In 1884 he retired from the firm and became a director of Mason Bros Ltd, merchants and importers, of Kent Street, Sydney.

 If any reader can provide additional information or images please make contact via the link below.

 "Their Work was Australian - The story of the Hudson Family" by Bobbie Hardy 1970.

 About Robert Ritchie - Australian Dictionary of Biography, Volume 6, Melbourne University Press, 1976, p.
 32.

 Cast Iron Spanner marked "Hudson Bros Ltd /